hybridcattt/hybridcattt.com/_posts/2022-02-09-fixing-swiftui-previews.md

 And since these changes don't fall under dynamic replacement, the previews have to get paused until the next proper rebuild.

+> If you want to learn more about the under-the-hood workings of SwiftUI previews, I like [Behind SwiftUI Previews](https://www.guardsquare.com/blog/behind-swiftui-previews) by Damian Malarczyk.

 For me, understanding why things are happening already helps with the frustration.
-But let's fix it!
+But let's see how to fix it 🙌

 ## Fixing it